Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Introduction

 Machine learning (ML)–based predictive tools, particularly those relying on easily obtainable features such as age, blood pressure, and medical history, offer a promising avenue for improving CKD risk assessment in low-resource settings.
-A substantial number of studies have applied ML techniques for CKD identification, and comprehensive summaries of these works are available in several review articles~\citep{sanmarchi2023predict,delrue2024application,gogoi2025machine}.
-Notably, the vast majority of ML studies are based on the UCI-2015 CKD dataset~\citep{chronic_kidney_disease_336}, which we also used for external validation~\citep{gogoi2025machine}.
-However, many of these studies include pathology-test-based markers such as serum creatinine or eGFR as input features for model development (e.g., \citep{gogoi2025chronic,dharmarathne2024diagnosis,islam2023chronic,ghosh2025machine,ghosh2024investigation}).
+A substantial number of studies have applied ML techniques for CKD identification, and comprehensive summaries of these works are available in several review articles~\citep{sanmarchi2023predict, delrue2024application, gogoi2025machine, sabanayagam2025artificial, khan2025comprehensive}.
+Notably, the vast majority of ML studies are based on the UCI-2015 CKD dataset~\citep{chronic_kidney_disease_336}, which we also used for external validation.
+However, many of these studies include pathology-test-based markers such as serum creatinine or eGFR as input features for model development (e.g., \citep{dharmarathne2024diagnosis, islam2023chronic, pujitha2023chronic, gogoi2025chronic, bijoy2025robot, jawad2025study, nneji2025ffs}).
 This practice introduces a form of \emph{information leakage} and \emph{circular reasoning}, as these biomarkers are themselves the clinical criteria used to diagnose CKD; if such values are already available, an ML model becomes redundant.
-Moreover, pathology tests such as serum creatinine and eGFR are often inaccessible in rural or peri-urban areas and remain financially prohibitive for many individuals in the Global South.
-Consequently, these ML studies are unsuitable for community-based CKD screening and cannot be deployed in resource-limited populations.
-To the best of our knowledge, no prior ML study has focused specifically on community-based early-stage CKD screening while performing extensive feature selection, rigorous external validation across multiple datasets, and systematic comparison with established clinical screening tools as conducted in this work.
+Moreover, pathology tests such as serum creatinine (SC) and eGFR are often inaccessible in rural or peri-urban areas and remain financially prohibitive for many individuals in the Global South.
+Consequently, these ML studies may be less suitable for community-based CKD screening and may have limited applicability in resource-limited populations where access to laboratory testing is constrained.
+While previous machine learning studies have investigated CKD prediction, none have focused specifically on community-based early-stage CKD screening while integrating extensive feature selection, systematic comparison with existing screening tools, and external validation across multiple datasets.

+Building on these observations, this study proposes a machine learning–based framework for community-level early-stage CKD screening that emphasizes clinically accessible features, systematic feature selection, and rigorous validation across multiple datasets.
+This study makes several distinct contributions to the CKD screening literature: \begin{itemize} \item It develops a community-based early-stage CKD screening framework using population-level data from Bangladesh, focusing specifically on CKD stages 1–3, where early intervention is most beneficial.

+\item It systematically investigates the predictive utility of clinically meaningful feature groups (socio-demographic, lifestyle and habit, medical history, clinical examination, and pathology tests) and their combinations, reflecting their impact on CKD screening.